 The dose varies from person to person.
-Your doctor will tell you how much Lovan you need to take each day.
+Your doctor will tell you how much

+ZACTIN you need to take each day.

-The usual starting dose is one tablet or one capsule taken once a day in the morning.
-Your doctor may change this dose depending on your condition and how you respond to this medicine.
+The usual starting dose is one capsule taken once a day in the morning.
+Your doctor may change your dose depending on how you respond to the medicine.